leftthomas/R2Plus1D-C3D/README.md

 ## Benchmarks
 Adam optimizer (lr=0.0001) is used with learning rate scheduling.

-The models are trained with 100 epochs and batch size of 8 on one NVIDIA Tesla V100 (32G) GPU.
+For `ucf101` and `hmdb51` dataset, the models are trained with 100 epochs and batch size of 8 on one NVIDIA Tesla V100 (32G) GPU.

+For `kinetics600` dataset, the models are trained with 100 epochs and batch size of 32 on two NVIDIA Tesla V100 (32G) GPU.

 The videos are preprocessed as 32 frames of 128x128, and cropped to 112x112.